devpersi/hopcognitracker/README.md

 - The project is optimized for the Greek translation of "The Johns Hopkins Dementia Care Needs Assessment (JHDCNA) MIND Streamlined-CLINICAL" questionnaire.
 - There's simple auth, a dashboard showing newest additions to doctors, patients, questionnaires and attempts.
-- List and detail django views and forms make up the majority of the functionality.
+- List and detail django views and forms make up the majority of the functionality, using django html templates and a bit of bootstrap.
+- The api allows external interfaces to read and write to the database.
+- The django admin panel allows the management of models not handled by the templates or the api.
-- Admin panel and user created attempts automatically populate the relevant answer models for the selected questionnaire.
+- Admin panel, api and user created attempts automatically populate the relevant answer models for the selected questionnaire.

 ## Requirements
 - [Python](https://www.python.org/downloads/)